• Skip to primary navigation

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Pinterest collage with 2 images - Paint the Kitchen Red

-This Easy Homemade Instant Pot Spaghetti with Meat Sauce is a one-pot pressure cooker recipe and does NOT use jar spaghetti sauce.
-The sauce is made from scratch and the spaghetti and sauce are cooked together to make a quick and easy, kid-friendly, delicious meal!
+This Easy Homemade Instant Pot Spaghetti and Meat Sauce is a one-pot pressure cooker recipe.
+The spaghetti sauce with meat is made from scratch.
+In this one-pot spaghetti recipe, the pressure cooker spaghetti and sauce are cooked together to make a quick and easy, kid-friendly, delicious meal!
+You can use jar sauce, too.

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Paint the Kitchen Red

-Many of the Instant Pot Spaghetti recipes that you find on the internet use jar spaghetti sauce.
-I’m not opposed to jar pasta sauces and I do use them once in a while.
-But it’s so easy to make the sauce from scratch in the pressure cooker that there’s really no reason to use jar pasta sauce.
+Many pressure cooker spaghetti recipes you find online use jar spaghetti sauce.
+I’m not opposed to jar pasta sauces, and I do use them occasionally.
+But it’s so easy to make the Instant Pot spaghetti sauce with meat from scratch in the pressure cooker, and I love that I can customize the flavors.

 Instant Pot Spaghetti and Meat Sauce Ingredients - ground beef, crushed tomato, broth, spaghetti, tomato paste, black pepper, salt, oregano, garlic, parsley, sugar, oil, basil, garlic, crushed red pepper, onion - Paint the Kitchen Red